Shannspan/clg-js-8/README.md

 Next I want to learn how to

-* Use array properties and methods to manipulate array items on frontend
+* Use array properties and methods to manipulate array items style on frontend
 * Learn more about the uses of arrays for complex data management